victorBuzdugan/ConsumablesTracker/README.md

 ### New product
 In the new product form all fields are mandatory.
-Provide a product code, a description, select the responsable, category and supplier for this product, enter a minimum stock, an order quantity and a measuring unit.
+Provide a product code, a description, select the responsible, category and supplier for this product, enter a minimum stock, an order quantity and a measuring unit.

 Users will check when inventorying if, on the 'shelf', there are less than the value you enter in `minimum stock`.
 If there are less then they will mark the product as 'to order'.
 In the orders page you will see the `order quantity` you provided here.
 If, on the 'shelf', there are a number of this product less than `minimum stock` then we need to order `order quantity`.